Swiftaff/toylang/README.md

 ## Usage

-Create a file e.g. "test.y" containing the toy language in the same directory (or elsewhere).
+Create a file e.g. "test.toy" containing the toy language in the same directory (or elsewhere).
 Pass the filepath to the exe to compile it:

 ```
-rustlang.exe test.y
+toylang test.toy
 ```

 or

 ```
-rustlang.exe ../../somewhere/else/test.y
+toylang.exe ../../somewhere/else/test.toy
 ```

 Compile errors will appear in the console.